thomasvuong/Wan2GP/docs/PLUGINS.md

     ├── __init__.py         # (Required, can be empty) Makes this a Python package.
     ├── plugin.py           # (Required) Main plugin logic and class definition.
     ├── requirements.txt    # (Optional) Lists pip dependencies for your plugin.
-    ├── setup.py            # (Optional) For more complex installation or packaging.
     └── ...                 # Other helper .py files, assets, etc.
 ```